basnijholt/nijho.lt/content/post/using-llms/index.md

 Several extremely capable models are now either completely free or essentially free:

 - **Google's [gemini-exp-1206](https://ai.google.dev/gemini-api/docs/models/experimental-models)**: Impressively capable with a huge context window for code
-- **[DeepSeek](https://www.deepseek.com/)**: DeepSeek v3 is the best in this category, offering remarkable performance at minimal cost
+- **[DeepSeek](https://www.deepseek.com/)**: DeepSeek v3 is one of the best in this category, offering remarkable performance at minimal cost
 - **[Qwen QwQ 32B](https://huggingface.co/Qwen/QwQ-32B-Preview)**: Another powerful option that won't break the bank

 This democratization of access to high-quality models has substantially improved my development workflow.